ProvableHQ/leo/documentation/guides/dependencies.md

 Leo programs can import functionality from other programs and libraries.
 Any imported program or library is referred to as a dependency.
 There are four types of dependencies:

 - **Network dependencies**: Programs already deployed on the Aleo network, fetched as pre-compiled bytecode.
-- **Local dependencies**: Code on your filesystem; either Leo code compiled from source, Aleo Instructions code, or a Leo library.
+- **Local dependencies**: Code on your filesystem.
+The code can be compiled Leo code, Aleo Instructions code, or a Leo library.
 - **Workspace dependencies**: Other members of the same [workspace](./workspaces.md), resolved automatically from `workspace.json`.
 - **Git dependencies**: Packages fetched from a git repository (a Leo program, a Leo library, or an Aleo Instructions file), pinned to an exact commit.

 ## Programs vs. Libraries

-A regular Leo **program** has an on-chain identity (`program foo.aleo { }`), can hold mappings and records, and is deployed to the Aleo network.
-A Leo **library** is a source-only package containing structs, constants, and helper functions with no on-chain footprint — all library code is inlined into programs that use it at compile time.
-Libraries can only be local or git dependencies; they are never deployed.
+A regular Leo **program** has an on-chain identity (`program foo.aleo { }`).
+It can contain mappings and records.
+You can deploy a program to the Aleo network.

+A Leo **library** is a source-only package with structs, constants, and helper functions.
+During compilation, Leo puts the library code in each program that uses it.
+Libraries can only be local or git dependencies.
+You cannot deploy a library.

 See [Leo Libraries](../language/libraries.md) for details on how to write and use libraries.